vopenia-io/meet/docs/installation.md

 ### What will you use to authenticate your users ?

-Visio uses OIDC, so if you already have an OIDC provider, obtain the necessary information to use it.
-In the next step, we will see how to configure Django (and thus Visio) to use it.
+LaSuite Meet uses OIDC, so if you already have an OIDC provider, obtain the necessary information to use it.
+In the next step, we will see how to configure Django (and thus LaSuite Meet) to use it.
 If you do not have a provider, we will show you how to deploy a local Keycloak instance (this is not a production deployment, just a demo).

 If you haven't run the script **bin/start-kind.sh**, you'll need to manually create the namespace by running the following command: